-13. The situation as indicated in last follow-up report remains the same in relation to the legal provisions.
+14. The situation as indicated in last follow-up report remains the same in relation to the legal provisions.
 The outstanding requirement is the exclusion of one-off transactions from the suspicious transaction reporting requirement.
-This was reported in the last follow-up as
+This was reported in the last follow-up as being under review by the authorities.
+With regard to implementation, the following table incorporates the most recent statistics on the number of suspicious activity reports (SARs) submitted to the Financial Intelligence Unit (FIU) since February 2010.

-Table 4: No of SARs submitted to FIU since October 2009
+Table 4: No of SARs submitted to FIU from Feb 2010 to July 2011